-It is clarified that the provisions of sub-section shall apply to any benefit or perquisite, whether in cash or in kind or partly in cash and partly in kind.
+"Explanation - For the removal of doubts, it is clarified that the provisions of sub-section shall apply to any benefit or perquisite, whether in cash or in kind or partly in cash and partly in kind.

 E.g. Maruti Udyog Ltd. Has gifted one motor car value ₹5 lakh to one of its dealer for achieving the sales target, in this case gift has to be deducted at source @ 10%.
 Since the gift is in kind, it is a duty of Maruti Udyog Ltd. to ensure that tax has been deposited by the recipient.